What you can find on this page:

-The regular past simple and past participle forms are usually made by -ed ending (listen - listened, play - played).
-It is the same for all persons, singular and plural: I listened, you listened, he listened, we played, they played.
+1. The regular past simple tense in the English language is usually formed by -ed ending (work - worked, stay - stayed).
+It is the same for all persons, singular and plural: I started, you started, he started, we played, they played.

 There are basically three irregular verb forms in English:

-1.The base form (or bare infinitive): draw, lead, read, dream
+1.The base form (or the bare infinitive): draw, lead, read, dream

 2. The past tense (also called preterite): drew, led, read, dreamt or dreamed